U.S. Route 66 in California: Old Trails Highway

-From San Bernardino to the Arizona state line US 66 followed the old National Old Trails Highway.
+From San Bernardino to the Arizona state line US 66 followed the old National Old Trails Road.
 The old highway veers away from I-15 between Victorville and Barstow, following the railroad through Oro Grande, Helendale, and Lenwood.
 Through Barstow, it is Main Street.
 East of Barstow, the National Old Trails Highway passes through a Marine Corps base, limiting public access and forcing traffic onto I-40.
 From Daggett, Historic 66 leaves I-40, crossing it three times before winding away through Bagdad, Amboy, and Essex.
 US 66 was all paved in California by 1935.

 This area is desert; towns like Amboy originated as Atlantic and Pacific Railroad stops and were sustained by Route 66 traffic during the Mother Road's heyday, then became ghost towns when I-40 bypassed them to the north.
 From Essex the highway was Goffs Road through Goffs until about 1931, joining I-40 at the US 95 exit.
 The later alignment is now I-40 east of Essex.
 The original highway winds around I-40 in the Needles area, before crossing the Colorado River into Arizona.